China Travel Guide

 Prior to your departure

-• Inform your credit card companies before your trip if you normally don't swipe your cards very often since they might decline the charges out of suspicion.
+• Inform your credit card companies of your trip.
+If you normally don't use your cards very often, as a security feature,they might decline the charges out of suspicion from usage in a different country.

 • Be sure to bring along your adoption agency's emergency contact number in case you need assistance.
 At the same time leave this number with your relatives and friends so they can call for you as well if you failed to reach the agency yourself.